-As well as the regular classroom spaces, the campus has three science laboratories, an art room and work area and a design studio which is equipped with power tools for woodworking activities.
+As well as the regular classroom spaces, the campus has five science laboratories, two art rooms and a design studio which is equipped with power tools for wood and metal working activities.

-In Moshi, we have accommodation for approximately 160 secondary students in 6 residential houses, which can be found in three different areas around the school.
+In Moshi, we have accommodation for approximately 210 secondary students in 8 residential houses, which can be found in three different areas around the school.
 Each house is supervised by a Residential Parent with an assistant who are responsible to the Head of Residential Life and Pastoral Care, and the Head of Campus.
 Each house also has three to four Mentors that work with students and have regular duties at that house.

-Kivuli (Shade) Accommodates students in double self-contained rooms, plus 4 students in single rooms.
+Kivuli (Shade) Accommodates students in double/triple self-contained rooms, plus 4 students in single rooms.